Pipicallu/SpaceCapades/README.md

 For My second project I set out knowing I wanted to build something highly interactive.
 It took me sometime to decide whether I wanted to focus on something heavily API based or dive deeper into JavaScript and build something outside of my comfort zone.
 A project that I could ultimately learn from.
 I settled on the idea of a card game, as I had fond memories growing up and playing many with family.
 As we interacted and played I'd listen to my older relatives discuss news and ideas and I always left the table knowing a little more then when I sat down.
-Throughout this project I felt very strongly about recreating that environment for the user, therefore every decision made was geared towards creating a re-playable experience that would stimulate the user both visually and intellectually.
+Throughout this project I felt very strongly about recreating that experience for the user, therefore every decision made was geared towards creating a re-playable experience that would stimulate the user both visually and intellectually.
 Hence the addition of multiple levels, Incentives in the form of Facts being displayed on every card match and garnering a strong sense of community with the creation of a competitive Hi-Score system using Google FireBase/Firestore (I still got to add an API in the end, Hooray!).

 ## User Goals